ahinski/portfolio/README.md

     * 4 models (LogReg, RF, NaiveBayes, SVM) and ensemble from probablistic models

-    * Model for analyzing single tweet
+    * Model for analyzing a single tweet

    **Result:** Top 35% on [Kaggle](https://www.kaggle.com/denisahinski/competitions) with F1 = 0.80570